 The bone tissue of cervical vertebrae is more dense than that found in the other vertebral regions, and the cervical vertebrae are the smallest of the true vertebrae.
 The seven cervical vertebrae support the head.
 Cervical vertebrae are distinguished from those of the thoracic or lumbar regions by the presence of a transverse foramen (foramen transversarium) in each transverse process.
 The vertebral arteries, veins and a plexus of sympathetic nerves pass through this opening in the upper six vertebrae.
-Cervical vertebrae (C2-C6) generally have a short and bercule.
+Cervical vertebrae (C2-C6) generally have a short and bifid, the two divisions being often of unequal size, spinous process.
+The bifid spinous processes increase the surface area for attachment of the nuchal ligament (ligamentum nuchæ).
+The first cervical vertebra (atlas) has no spinous process, is ring-like in nature, and consists of an anterior and a posterior arch.
+The spinous process of 7th cervical vertebra (vertebra prominens) is not bifid and is more prominent than those of the other cervical vertebrae.
+The atlas has no body, but it does have a rudimentary spinous process called the posterior tubercule.
 The tiny size of this process prevents any interference with movements between atlas and skull.
-It also has cupped superior articular surfaces that articulate with the oval condyles of the occipital bone, and are admirably adapted to the nod-ding movements of the head.
+It also has cupped superior articular surfaces that articulate with the oval condyles of the occipital bone, and are importantly adapted to the nodding movements of the head.
 The second cervical vertebra is named the axis (C2).
 It forms the pivot upon which the atlas rotates.
-It has a strong odontoid process which rises perpendicularly from the upper surface of the body for rotation with the atlas in turning the head from side to side (4,5,8,10,12).
+It also has a strong odontoid process which rises perpendicularly from the upper surface of the body that aids in the rotation with the atlas allowing for the movement of the head from side to side ^(4,5,8,10,12).